sandstorm/vscode-awesome-ts-react-redux-snippets/README.md

 # Type safe React & Redux Snippets in TypeScript

-Opinionated snippets with best practises we use at Sandstorm.
+Opinionated snippets with best practices we use at Sandstorm.

 ## Features